Anyone Who Had a Heart (song): Other versions

+Tim Curry recorded the song for his 1978 album Read My Lips.
+This version was also included on the 1989 compilation The Best of Tim Curry.

 The 1982 B.E.F. album Music of Quality and Distinction, Vol. 1 featured a rendering of "Anyone Who Had a Heart" by Sandie Shaw, marking a return to recording by the 1960s hitmaker, although that particular track would not be her comeback vehicle as despite its single release (credited to B.E.F.
 Presents Sandie Shaw) the track fell short of the UK Top 50; it was a lower chart item (No. 71) in Australia.

 Atomic Kitten reunited to remake "Anyone Who Had a Heart" for the 2008 album Liverpool – The Number Ones Album, to which the group member Natasha Hamilton (with Kush) contributed a remake of Cilla Black's subsequent single and No. 1 "You're My World".
 Issued as a digital single release, "Anyone Who Had a Heart" spent one week on the UK charts at No. 77, the only UK charting of "Anyone Who Had a Heart" since the Cilla Black version.

 On August the 29th 2025, Belinda Carlisle released her first English language studio album in 29 years "Once Upon A Time In California" which includes a version of this song.

+Luther Vandross recorded it in 1986 on his Give Me The Reason album.